wahib453/UT-VIRT-DATA-Group-6-Project/technologies.md

 ## Dashboard
 In addition to using a Tableau template, we will also integrate D3.js for a fully functioning and interactive dashboard.
 It will be hosted on Heroku.
+Group decided on using flask for interractive dashboard.